ietf/tao/Tao.md

 At the time of this writing, the IETF has some liaisons with large standards bodies, including the ITU-T (the Telecommunication Standardization Sector of the International Telecommunication Union), the W3C (World Wide Web Consortium), the IEEE (the Institute of Electrical and Electronics Engineers), and the Unicode Consortium.
 As stated in the IAB Charter [BCP39], "Liaisons are kept as informal as possible and must be of demonstrable value in improving the quality of IETF specifications".
 In practice, the IETF prefers liaisons to take place directly at Working Group level, with formal relationships and liaison documents in a backup role.

 Some of these liaison tasks fall to the IESG, whereas others fall to the IAB.
 Detail-oriented readers will learn much about the formal methods for dealing with other standards bodies in [BCP102], "IAB Processes for Management of IETF Liaison Relationships", and [BCP103], "Procedures for Handling Liaison Statements to and from the IETF".
 The best place to check to see whether the IETF has any formal liaison at all is the list of IETF liaisons, [https://www.ietf.org/about/liaisons].
-The list shows that there are many different liaisons to ISO/IEC JTC1 subcommittees.

 8.2 Press Coverage of the IETF

 Given that the IETF is one of the best-known bodies that is helping move the Internet forward, it's natural for the computer press (and even the trade press) to want to cover its actions.
 In recent years, a small number of magazines have assigned reporters and editors to cover the IETF in depth over a long period of time.
 These reporters have ample scars from articles that they got wrong, incorrect statements about the status of Internet-Drafts, quotes from people who are unrelated to the IETF work, and so on.

 Major press errors fall into two categories: saying that the IETF is considering something when in fact there is just an Internet-Draft in a Working Group, and saying that the IETF approved something when all that happened was that an Informational RFC was published.
 In both cases, the press is not fully to blame for the problem, since they are usually alerted to the story by a company trying to get publicity for a protocol that they developed or at least support.
-Of course, a bit of research by the reporters would probably get them in contact with someone who could straighten them out, such as a WG chair or an Area Director.
 The default place that press should look for press contacts for the IETF is [https://www.ietf.org/contact].

 The fact that those reporters who've gotten it wrong once still come back to IETF meetings shows that it is possible to get it right eventually.
 However, IETF meetings are definitely not for reporters who are naive about the IETF process (although if you are a reporter the fact that you are reading this document is a very good sign!).
 Furthermore, if you think that you'll get a hot story from attending an IETF meeting, you are likely to be disappointed.